juandarango/uPython_ESP32_IMU_over_UDP/README.md

-# micro-python code to read mpu code with an ESP32
+# micro-python code to read IMU data over UDP with an ESP32